DAMIEN-C00KE/Basic_Rust/README.md

 # Basic_Rust
-A collection of Rust programs that highlight some of Rusts strengths.
+A collection of small Rust programs that highlight some of Rusts strengths.
+Useful for beginners to the Rust ecosystem.